 Enough about the first floor, let’s roll on upstairs and address the second floor of our whole house master renovation plan:

 There aren’t a huge amount of changes going on upstairs.
 Mostly just cosmetic work.
 But there are a couple of things happening here.

 We already renovated the guest bathroom earlier this year and absolutely love it, but our “master bath” if you can call it that, still looks like this:

 So we want to give it more of a master bathroom feel.
 Think tons of subway tile, a soaker tub, and possibly blowing it out a bit, size-wise, into the attic space adjacent to this room.
 You see, there’s this little random door off the bathroom that goes out into the attic above the living room.
 Here’s the door:

 And here’s the attic space:

-We’ve already started working on the first floor bathroom and it’s currently at a respectable state (thank goodness since we hosted Thanksgiving for about 30 this year).
+We’ve already started working on the first-floor bathroom and it’s currently in a respectable state (thank goodness since we hosted Thanksgiving for about 30 this year).
 So stay tuned for some bathroom makeover posts along with some nursery progress.